dot-layer/blog/content/blog/2018-09-01-grammar-of-graphics.md

 #### Themes

 Themes can be seen as evertything non-related to the data.
 In the grammar of graphics framework, themes aid to understand our plots, not necessarily to make them more beautiful.
-As a comparison, the font type and size, the spacing, the margins, and so on, help to make a text more understandable for a reader.
-In the same way, the size of geoms, the grid lines, the background color, etc, should be carefully chosen in order to help our audience to focus on the message we want to express with our plot.
-For example, the non-related data elements in the figure \@ref(fig:themes1) makes it difficult to see relevant patterns in the trend showed by the data:
+In fact, the font type and size, the spacing, the margins, and so on, help to make a text more understandable for a reader.
+In the same way, the size of geoms, the grid lines or the background color should be carefully chosen in order to help our audience to focus on the message we want to express with our plot.
+For example, the non-related data elements in the [figure](#fig:themes1) makes it difficult to see relevant patterns in the trend showed by the data:

 ```r